agormp/sumt/README.md

 Branch labels on these trees indicate clade support.

-`sumt` also produces a summary of observed bipartitions along with branch length means and variances and optionally, a list of tree topologies and how frequently they were observed.
+`sumt` also produces a summary of observed bipartitions along with branch length means and variances and, optionally, a list of tree topologies and how frequently they were observed.
 The name is taken from the `sumt` command in [MrBayes](https://nbisweden.github.io/MrBayes/index.html), whose functionality it also is meant to resemble.
 Clade support values and topology frequencies can be interpreted as posterior probabilities if the input trees are from a Bayesian MCMC analysis.

 ## Availability